mckennapsean/dissertation/content/01-intro.md

 separate stage of the design process [@Lloyd2011; @Wassink2009; @Chee2011]
 rather than a part of every activity.
 Artifacts for visualization design can serve many purposes, from measuring success to being reused in future projects;
-thus, it is often both beneficial and time-saving to capture and report on a variety of design artifacts and link them back to the design decisions or guidelines that motivated their selection.
+thus, it is often both beneficial and timesaving to capture and report on a variety of design artifacts and link them back to the design decisions or guidelines that motivated their selection.
 The design activity framework can support visualization designers in identifying new kinds of visualization design